orkes-io/docs/blog/2022-03-03-loan-banking-using-conductor.md

 ## Introduction

-As the [Introduction](../docs/introduction) documentation shoes, Netflix Conductor can be used for a variety of uses cases, solving complex workflow problems that plague many companies worldwide.
+As the [Introduction](../docs/introduction) documentation shows, Netflix Conductor can be used for a variety of uses cases, solving complex workflow problems that plague many companies worldwide.

 Let's now try to understand how we can use Conductor to solve a Lending problem that exists in the Banking and Fintech sector.